Zer0-Bug/IMDB_Prediction/README.md

 ```

 ### 4. Model Training & Testing
-The dataset is split into training and testing sets (typically 80/20) to evaluate the model's ability to generalize to unseen movie data.
+The dataset is split into training and testing sets (typically 75/25 or 80/20) to evaluate the model's ability to generalize to unseen movie data.

 ### 5. Performance Monitoring
 During training, the system monitors Mean Squared Error (MSE) and R² Score.
 The XGBoost regressor is iteratively tuned to achieve the lowest possible error rates.